-If you’re looking for the security of a fixed rate mortgage, but you want more flexibility than a five-year mortgage, a three-year fixed rate mortgage might be right for you.
+If you’re looking for the security of a fixed-rate mortgage, but you want more flexibility than a five or ten-year fix, a three-year fixed rate mortgage might be right for you.

-A three-year fixed rate mortgage is a mortgage where your monthly repayments will not change for three years.
-After that, your mortgage interest rate will revert to the lender’s standard variable rate (SVR), which is much higher than the fixed rate.
+A three-year fixed-rate mortgage is a mortgage where your monthly repayments will not change for three years.
+After that, your mortgage interest rate reverts to the lender’s standard variable rate (SVR), which is usually far higher than the fixed rate.

-The trade-off with a fixed rate mortgage is that you will be penalised if you exit your mortgage before the promotional period ends.
+The trade-off with a fixed-rate mortgage is that you’ll be penalised for exiting your mortgage before the promotional period ends.
 The size of this penalty is usually a percentage of the loaned amount, so it can be tens of thousands of pounds on a larger mortgage.
-If you’re planning to move home in the next year or two, you might look towards a two-year fixed rate mortgage instead.
+If you’re planning to move home in the next year or two, you might look towards a two-year fixed-rate mortgage instead.

 What happens after the fixed rate period ends?